porsager/postgres/README.md

 A really big thank you to @JAForbes who introduced me to Postgres and still holds my hand navigating all the great opportunities we have.

-Thanks to @ACXGit for initial tests.
+Thanks to @ACXgit for initial tests.